huht3k/TensorFlow/README.md

   Tutorial for Tensorflow

-  Modified the python file from http://tensorflow.org to ipynb
+  Modified the python files from http://tensorflow.org to ipynb files